andyholes/tienda-factor-it/README.md

 You can access Swagger to get a list of the available endpoints exposed by the API.
 To do so, once the project is nice and running, visit [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)

+## Accessing H2 database

+The project uses H2 in memory database.
+For accessing the ddbb console visit http://localhost:8080/h2-console/ with the parameters setted on the application.properties file